-And if you remain up at Jambo House, take some time to explore the resort.
-They actually have two different savanna viewing areas.
+Additionally, there is plenty to explore at Jambo House, including two different savanna viewing areas.
 You’ll find the viewing area in the picture below is back behind the resort’s pool.

-It’s just a short walk away from The Mara, Jiko, and Boma.
-And then there’s the larger of the viewing areas located off the back of the main lobby.
+It’s a short walk from The Mara, Jiko, and Boma.
+Another larger viewing area is located off the back of the main lobby.